 Following these steps prevents the box’s collapsing, keeping your belongings from exploding out of their container and breaking or becoming damaged.
-Make sure to keep your boxes in a well ventilated, dry space so the cardboard doesn’t get wet.
+If using cardboard boxes, make sure to keep your boxes in a well-ventilated, dry space so the cardboard doesn’t get wet.

 You may want to consider water-proof options for your delicate items and furniture covers.
 If it rains on moving day, check the truck for leaks before loading anything.

 Stack your boxes after sealing, putting the heaviest boxes on the bottom and the lightest on top to prevent any tipping.
 When stacking, avoid having multiple towers of boxes.
 Instead, stack them like you would a brick wall to increase stability.

 It’s just as important to label each box with its contents and color coordinate per room.
 Remember to add a label on more than one side.
 During transportation, boxes will shift and stack on top of one another, so you’ll want to make sure you know a box’s contents to avoid damaging anything inside.
 Also, consider numbering each box as an added measure of accountability.

 9. Be sure to double-check every room when you’re done